nmfs-fish-tools/SSMSE/JOSS/paper.md

 demonstrate potential tradeoffs associated with managing with less precaution by allowing more fishing in the short term ($SPR_{30}$) or by managing with more precaution by allowing less fishing in the short term ($SPR_{45}$).
-The assessment and associated management action happened every 5 years in all scenarios, so the SS3 forecast module for each scenario also generated projections of five years of catch at the fishing mortality rate corresponding to $SPR_{45}$ or $SPR_{30}$.
-The five years of catch was then removed from the simulated population in the OM as each OM was projected forward in time until the next management strategy time step (in this case study, every 5 years).
+The assessment and associated management action happened every five years in all scenarios, so the SS3 forecast module for each scenario also generated projections of five years of catch at the fishing mortality rate corresponding to $SPR_{45}$ or $SPR_{30}$.
+The five years of catch was then removed from the simulated population in the OM as each OM was projected forward in time until the next management strategy time step (in this case study, every five years).
 The simulations applied a management period of 50 years into the future.

 Performance metrics quantify the goals of the management system and are used to